Protecting Assets From Possible Future Creditors

 Everyone wants to protect their assets from possible future creditors.
 What's the point of working to build up savings if you could lose it all in a lawsuit?

 There are all sorts of reasons why nearly everyone should give at least some thought towards protecting what they have.
 An honest law abiding citizen who has spent years paying off their home and saving up for retirement could suddenly be slapped with a lawsuit because of one bad decision - or even be falsely accused.
 We live in a society where six and seven figure personal injury awards sometimes occur without even making the news.

-Many middle-class people own only two assets of really significant value: (1) Their home; and (2) Their retirement accounts.
 If a Nevada resident owns a home in Nevada they may be able to "homestead" it and protect up to $550,000 in the home's equity from most creditors.
 Since home equity is determined by subtracting the amounts owed on the home from the home's fair market value, most Nevadans have much less than $550,000 in home equity.

 However, any debt secured by the home will generally not be stopped by a homestead exemption.
 For example, if you do not pay the mortgage on the home, the bank can still foreclose on you regardless of whether you file a homestead.
 If you do not pay your taxes or HOA dues, you can still lose the home.
 A homestead exemption will also be ineffective against an IRS lien, mechanics lien against the home, child support payments, spousal support payments, and certain other kinds of debt.

 Filing A Homestead Declaration In Clark County